 What are midwives?

 Midwives are health care professionals who provide specialized care for women, specifically their reproductive health.
-They offer many different kinds of services including gynecological examinations, contraceptive counseling, prescriptions, and delivery care.
+They offer different kinds of services including gynecological examinations, contraceptive counseling, prescriptions, and delivery care.
 Midwives are best known for providing care before, during, and after labor and delivery.
 The services that midwives provide may vary from state to state, as they each have different regulations that determine the kinds of credentials they have.

 Advantages of having a midwife